 This well-known and well-established insurance company has a lengthy history of paying out on car and house insurance claims.
 Travelers, unlike many of its competitors, does not provide life insurance coverage.

-Products: A myriad of individual insurance policies for cars, homes, renters, condos, landlords, boats & yachts, motorcycles, travel, pets, as well as weddings and events.
+Products: A myriad of individual insurance policies for cars, homes, renters, condos, landlords, boats & yachts, motorcycles, travel, and pets, as well as weddings and events.
 Business products run the gamut from commercial auto and cyber insurance to general liability, property, surety bonds, and worker’s compensation insurance.

 ESG and Sustainability efforts: Travelers is the way to go if you’re looking for a socially responsible insurance provider.
 In keeping with its overall sustainability goal, The Travelers Companies has pledged to become carbon neutral across all of its owned businesses by 2030.
 The company reduced Scope 1 and 2 emissions by more than 40% between 2011 and 2020.